MisterBrash/4U_20-Selection-Sort/README.md

     1
     ```

+---

-    **Note** - As with the previous sorting tasks, you are permitted to write your own helper functions, utilize the functions in the [`Library`](library.js), or copy useful code you wrote for previous projects.
+**Note** - As with previous coding tasks, you are permitted to write your own helper functions, utilize the functions in [`library.js`](library.js), or copy useful code you wrote for previous projects.
+However, you are _not_ permitted to find the algorithm, use built-in sorting methods, or cheat in any other way.
+Have pride in your work and code the algorithm yourself.

+---

-### Discussion Questions:
+### Code Submission & Discussion Questions:

-Answer the following discussion questions in the [index.html](index.html) file.

-1. What would you have to change in your code of `selection_sort()` to have it sort in _descending_ order?
-Include the line-number(s) from your `script.js` file when discussing your answer.
-2. What would you have to change in your code for `selection_sort()` to have it swap the lowest value to the front of the array instead of the largest to the end?
-Include the line-number(s) from your `script.js` file in your answer.
-3. Is Selection Sort “stable”?
-Explain your reasoning.

-Note - [the HTML file](index.html) has not been set up for your answers.
-You will need to do this.
+Submit your code to GitHub and paste it into the appropriate box in the task document.
+Then complete the discussion questions on the third page of the document.

 <br><br>